envisioning/vocab/vocab/Dataset.md

 ---
 category: DATA
+generality:
+- 0.92
+- 0.915
+- 0.91
+- 0.905
+- 0.9
+- 0.895
+- 0.89
 slug: dataset
 summary: Collection of related data points organized in a structured format, often used for training and testing machine learning models.
 title: Dataset
 ---